The Allure of Romance Novels

 Valeria Lozano

-Romance novels have long been a beloved genre among women readers, offering an escape into worlds of passion, drama, and happily-ever-afters.
-However, as much as these books provide entertainment and emotional satisfaction, there is a growing concern that they might be doing more harm than good when it comes to shaping our perceptions of love and relationships.
+Romance novels have long been a beloved genre among female readers, offering an escape into worlds of passion, drama and happily-ever-afters.
+However, as much entertainment and emotional satisfaction as these books provide, there is a growing concern that they might be doing more harm than good when it comes to shaping perceptions of love and relationships.

 It is no secret why romance novels are so popular; they offer everything that real life does not.
-It is an escapism from daily routines.It is an emotional fulfillment from experiences that will never happen, and it is a constant empowerment through female-centered narratives.
-But despite their appeal it does come with some negative aspects, romance novels often idealize and romanticize, love and relationships.
+Reading is an escapism from daily routines.It is an emotional fulfillment from experiences that will never happen, and it is a constant empowerment through female-centered narratives.
+But despite appeal of these novels, they come with some negative aspects.
+Romance novels often idealize and romanticize love and relationships.
 This can lead to deeply unrealistic expectations of finding the perfect partner, the intensity and consistency of romantic feelings and the resolution of conflicts in relationships, because love in fact does not conquer all.

 Romanticizing everything leads to problematic behaviors, since the glorification of “trope” can lead to a false idea of what an actual relationship is, like how some characters in books are portrayed as possessive or controlling and are romanticized as being “passionate” lovers.
 The toxicity of some book relationships is often disguised as intense love, and it also creates an unrealistic conflict resolution that does not include healthy communication.

 Another downside of romance novels and romanticization is the encouragement of constant romance.
-This focus grand gestures and constant passion in romance novels can lead readers to expect continuous romantic effort in their relationships, dissatisfaction with everyday aspects of love and overlook the importance of companionship and friendship in long-term relationships.
+This focus on grand gestures and constant passion in romance novels can lead readers to expect continuous romantic effort in their relationships.
+It might also cause dissatisfaction with everyday aspects of love and overlook the importance of companionship and friendship in long-term relationships.

 It is important to know that this view on romance novels may be controversial.
-Some may argue that readers can separate fantasy from reality, as well as romance novels can improve relationships by inspiring communication and passion.
+Some may argue that readers can separate fantasy from reality, or that romance novels can improve relationships by inspiring communication and passion.
 While romance novels can provide an escape to the hardships of everyday life, we should be able to maintain a critical perspective from the books and recognize the difference between fiction and reality.

 Picture courtesy of jcomp on Unsplash